santoshrajan/frpjs/readme.md

 #### Examples

-[See this](http://moonbug.in/frpjs-examples/) for a set of examples introducing each primitive.
+[Follow this link](http://moonbug.in/frpjs-examples/) for a set of examples introducing each primitive.
+For a more elaborate app, see the description of swipeview below.

 ##### Swipeview

-Swipeview.js is a library that uses frpjs for building smooth touch-based content sliders for mobile devices.
+Swipeview.js is a library that uses frpjs for building smooth touch-based content sliders.
 See the [source code here](examples/swipeview/swipeview.js) or [try it out on a mobile browser](http://santoshrajan.com/frpjs/swipeview/).

 **Usage**